CactiLab/UAFVerif/README.md

-# FIDO-UAF-Verfification
+# FIDO UAF verification source code repository
+This README describes the organization of the source code of the FIDO UAF verification and describes how to use this code to verify the UAF protocol.
-This is a repo of the source code of the FIDO UAF verification.
+This project is a part of work of the paper "A formal analysis of the FIDO UAF protocol", which was published in The Network and Distributed System Security Symposium 2021 (NDSS 2021).

+## Instructions

+### Requirements

+1. ProVerif2.01
+2. Python3.0+